A5hleyRich/delightful-downloads/readme.txt

 == Description ==

-Delightful Downloads is a super-awesome downloads manager for WordPress that allows you to easily add download buttons to posts and track download statistics.
+Delightful Downloads is a super-awesome downloads manager for WordPress that allows you to easily add download links, buttons and download information to posts, pages and widget areas.
+Download statistics are tracked within the WordPress dashboard.

-** For those updating from versions prior to version 1.2.1.
-Downloads uploaded manually must now be within the WordPress file structure (for example wp-content/uploads), any pre-existing files outside of the WordPress directory structure must be moved and the download URL updated.
-Sorry for any inconveniences caused. **

 = Features =

-+ File upload via WordPress admin.
++ File upload via the WordPress admin area.
-+ Settings page to set default options.
++ Shortcodes to display download links, buttons and download information within posts, pages and widget areas.
++ Shortcode to list downloads and customise output via attributes.
++ Editor button to automatically generate shortcodes.
++ Download statistics tracked within the WordPress dashboard.
++ Blocks users from accessing files directly.
++ Block bots from downloading files.
 + Member only downloads with page redirect for non-logged in users.
-+ Shortcode to display text link or button.
-+ Shortcode to display downloads count and file size.
-+ Shortcode to display total blog downloads.
-+ Editor button to automatically generate shortcodes.
-+ Various button styles included with the ability to customise through CSS.
++ Various button styles included with the ability to add custom buttons.
-+ Add download buttons to sidebar widgets.
++ Developer friendly.
-+ Localization support.
++ Localisation support.

+= Documentation =

+The Delightful Downloads documentation can be found [here](http://ashleyrich.com/wordpress/plugins/delightful-downloads/documentation/ "Delightful Downloads Documentation").

 == Installation ==